fabiomolinar/powerlink-rs/docs/specification/specification_overview.md

 - Producer/Consumer relationship

 POWERLINK collects more than one function into one frame (refer 4.6).
 It is therefore not usually possible to apply a single communication relationship to the complete frame, but only to particulars services inside the frame.

+### Physical Layer (3)

+Autonegotiation is not recommended.

+To fit POWERLINK jitter requirements it is recommended to use hubs to build a POWERLINK network.
+Class 2 Repeaters shall be used in this case.
+Hubs may be integrated in the POWERLINK interface cards.
+Hub integration shall be indicated by **D_PHY_HubIntegrated_BOOL**.
+The number of externally accessible POWERLINK ports provided by a device shall be indicated by **D_PHY_ExtEPLPorts_U8**.

+Switches may be used to build a POWERLINK network.
+The additional latency and jitter of switches has to be considered for system configuration.
+It has to be considered that **any POWERLINK network constructed with anything but Class 2 Repeater Devices does not conform to the POWERLINK standard as defined in this document**.

+The MN uses a timeout after sending a PollRequest Frame to detect transmission errors and node failures.
+The round trip latency between the MN and a CN shall not exceed the timeout value.
+The timeout value can be set for every single node.